sanyaade-fintechnology/Point-Pay-SDK-iOS/README.md

 #### Finish payment

 The delegate's paymentTaskDidFinish: and paymentTask:didFailWithError: are called when the payment task finishes.
-You shall implement both and present the outcome of the payment to the user.
+You need to implement both and present the outcome of the payment to the user.

  ```objective-c
 - (void)paymentTaskDidFinish:(PLVPaymentTask *)paymentTask {